yandex/mapsapi-codestyle/js.md

 }.bind(this));
 ```

-* If assigning the current context to a variable, the name `_this` should be used:
+* If assigning the current context to a variable, the variable should be named `_this`:

 ```javascript
 var _this = this;